 - Special events revenue.
-We generate special events revenue from ticket sales and licensing, as well as profit-sharing arrangements by producing or co-producing live concerts and events promoted by our radio stations.
-For the three months ended March 31, 2024 and 2023, special events revenue comprised 7% and 15% of our gross revenues, respectively. - Barter sales.
+We generate special events revenue from ticket sales and fees from licensing agreements, as well as profit-sharing arrangements for producing or co-producing live concerts and events promoted by our radio stations and digital properties.
+For the three months ended March 31, 2025 and 2024, special events revenue comprised 3% and 6% of our gross revenues, respectively. - Barter sales.
 We use barter sales agreements primarily to reduce cash paid for operating costs and expenses by exchanging advertising airtime for goods or services.
 However, we endeavor to minimize barter revenue in order to maximize cash revenue from our available airtime.
-For the three months ended March 31, 2024 and 2023, barter revenue comprised 3% of our gross revenues, respectively. - Other revenue.
-We receive other ancillary revenue such as rental income from renting available tower space or sub-channels and various other non-broadcast related revenues.
-For the three months ended March 31, 2024 and 2023, other revenue comprised 1% of our gross revenues, respectively.
+For the three months ended March 31, 2025 and 2024, barter revenue comprised 5% and 4% of our gross revenues, respectively. - Other revenue.
+We receive other ancillary revenue such as rental income from renting available tower space or sub-channels, subscriber revenue from cable and satellite providers and various other non-broadcast related revenues.
+For the three months ended March 31, 2025 and 2024, other revenue comprised 1% of our gross revenues.